kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming/operating-pipelines.md

 I personally find dependency management in Spark and Java to be unnecessarily complex.
 This is caused by a number of factors:

-- Hadoop and Spark have introduced a lot of features in recent releases, and documentation often does not indicate what version they were introduced in.
+- Hadoop and Spark have introduced a lot of features in recent releases and it can be very difficult to determine if features and APIs described in recent documentation and guides were introduced before or after the specific version you are using.
 - Many users are operating on vendored clusters which provide older versions of these packages.
 In addition, many vendors provide *forked* versions of these packages which do not match the official documentation.